Get started with Integrated apps

-The deployment of add-in is currently supported to the majority of groups supported by Azure Active Directory, including Microsoft 365 groups, distribution lists, and security groups.
-Deployment supports users in top-level groups or groups without parent groups, but not users in nested groups or groups that have parent groups.
+We currently support most groups supported by Azure Active Directory, including Microsoft 365 groups, distribution lists, and security groups.
+We support users in top-level groups or groups without parent groups, but not users in nested groups or groups that have parent groups.
 To know more, read the documentation on Assign users and groups to application.

 Non-mail enabled security groups are not currently supported.

-In the following example, Sandra, Sheila, and the Sales Department group are assigned to an add-in.
-Because the West Coast Sales Department is a nested group, Bert and Fred aren't assigned to an add-in.
+In the following example, Sandra, Sheila, and the Sales Department group are assigned to an app or add-in.
+Because the West Coast Sales Department is a nested group, Bert and Fred aren't assigned to an app or add-in.

 Find out if a group contains nested groups